Back to blog

 Getting into the habit of creating status reports for your projects is a proactive way to stay ahead of possible issues and keep your team aligned.

-Instead of sorting through emails, checking in with team members, and reviewing individual task statuses every time you need to check on a project’s progress separately, a status report brings all that information into one central location.
+Instead of sorting through emails, checking in with team members, and reviewing individual task statuses whenever you need to check on a project's progress separately, a status report brings all that information together in one communication.

-In this guide, we explain why status reports are important, provide a step-by-step guide and example, and reveal a shortcut to writing more effective reports.
+This guide explains why status reports are important, provides a step-by-step guide and example, and reveals a shortcut to writing more effective reports.
+We'll also provide a useful template for better reporting.

 What is the main purpose of a status report?

-A status report acts as a diagnostic tool that spotlights a project’s health and trajectory and keeps all stakeholders informed and on the same page.
-It’s an indispensable tool in project management, as it helps you make informed decisions based on the current state of the project.
+A status report is a diagnostic tool that spotlights a project's health and trajectory at a certain point in time.
+It's an indispensable tool in project management, as it helps keep the project team and stakeholders aligned (and helps you make informed decisions based on current project details).

 4 reasons you need to write status reports

 Understanding a project’s pulse empowers a project manager to steer their team and project to success.
-Here are four core reasons every project manager should practice writing status reports:
+Here are four core reasons every project manager should use status reports.

-A status report gives you a benchmark to compare with your current project standing.
+A status report gives you a point-in-time snapshot to compare against a benchmark (plan), including the project schedule and project timeline.
 Consistently monitoring a project’s progress helps you determine whether that project is on track.
 It prevents you from veering off course and helps you spot any deviations before they become major issues.

 Manager checking project status

 A big part of project success is a well-organized and high-functioning team.
-With nearly 40% of project teams made up of 6 to 10 people, it can be a challenge to keep everyone updated at all times.
+With nearly 39% of project teams comprising 6 to 10 people, keeping everyone updated at all times can be challenging.

-A status report does just that — and in one single document.
+A status report does just that in one single document.

-While risk management is vital to safeguarding projects, one-third of project managers do not regularly engage in it.
-Having a status report helps you identify potential risks earlier and mitigate new ones from developing.
+While risk management is vital to the success of projects, one-third of project managers don't regularly engage in it.
+A status report helps you identify potential risks earlier and mitigate their effect should they come to fruition.
 It also provides a foundation for a contingency plan if challenges do arise.

-Because a status report lets you track progress as the project unfolds, you can set accurate project milestones.
-Your team knows what to anticipate and can prepare accordingly for upcoming tasks.
+Because a status report lets you track progress against project milestones, your team knows what to anticipate and can prepare accordingly for upcoming tasks.

 What to include in your project status report